Types of Degrees Marine Maintenance Majors Are Getting

 Amount of Education Required for Careers Related to Marine Maintenance

 Some degrees associated with marine maintenance/fitter and ship repair technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|